 How do I submit my course for accreditation?

-When completing the CDSF, organisations will be asked to select three appropriate PFSG committee members to assess their course material.
-The names should be taken from the list provided in the accreditation pack.
+When completing the CDSF, organisations will be asked to select three appropriate sensory committee members to assess their course material.

 All documentation should be sent directly to IFST:

 The course material will be distributed (with agreement) to two of the selected committee members.
 One of these people will act as the main contact for the remainder of the accreditation process.
 It will be their responsibility to keep the organisation appraised of progress and to provide additional support and information.

 Following examination of the submitted material, a preliminary report will be sent to the organisation highlighting any strengths and weaknesses and any areas that require amendment prior to accreditation.

 Following the preliminary report, the IFST representative will contact the organisation to arrange a date for an accreditation visit.
 The purpose of the visit is to see the course being delivered; this may encompass all or part of the course but will include both lectured and practical elements.
 The visit can be organised to tie in with existing timetables or, if no suitable date exists, the course can be run using internal staff as delegates.

 During the visit the IFST representative will confirm that: